archlinux/archinstall/README.md

 ```

 Any contributions to the translations are more than welcome, and to get started please follow [the guide](https://github.com/archlinux/archinstall/blob/master/archinstall/locales/README.md)

+# Help?

+Submit an issue here on GitHub, or submit a post in the discord help channel.<br>
+When doing so, attach the `/var/log/archinstall/install.log` to the issue ticket.
+This helps us help you!

+# Mission Statement

+Archinstall promises to ship a [guided installer](https://github.com/archlinux/archinstall/blob/master/examples/guided.py) that follows
+the [Arch Principles](https://wiki.archlinux.org/index.php/Arch_Linux#Principles) as well as a library to manage services, packages and other Arch Linux aspects.

+The guided installer will provide user-friendly options along the way, but the keyword here is options, they are optional and will never be forced upon anyone.
+The guided installer itself is also optional to use if so desired and not forced upon anyone.

+---

+Archinstall has one fundamental function which is to be a flexible library to manage services, packages and other aspects inside the installed system.
+This library is in turn used by the provided guided installer but is also for anyone who wants to script their own installations.

+Therefore, Archinstall will try its best to not introduce any breaking changes except for major releases which may break backwards compatibility after notifying about such changes.

 # Scripting your own installation